sinnuthomas/sinnuthomas.github.io/opportunities.md

 Internship positions aims at introducing undergraduate and postgraduate students to research.
 The position gives you hands-on research training with various software tools.
 You will be working on Computer Vision problems in Linux platform, and using Python.
 Expect quick learning and hard working candidates to respond.
   * Eligibility
   <br/><br/>
   Students with good track record completing 2nd year or completing B.Tech./B.E.
 3rd year program or completing 1st year  Maters program in Mathematics/Statistics/Computer Science/Signal Processing are encouraged to apply.
-No short term commitments.
+Students interested in working more than six months are welcome.
   <br/><br/>
   * Selection Process
   <br/><br/>